caroreyes26/stocks-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of the stock analysis project is to help Steven and his parents decide if DQ is a good investment.
-After looking at DQ's stock, the macros were updated  Macros were creating to analyze the return of the investment by year.
-After creating the macros, the code was refactored to improve performance.
+After looking at DQ's stock, the macros were updated to analyze all stocks return of investment by year.
+The code was refactored to improve performance and show the execution time for each year.

 ## Results
 Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

+The screenshots below
 ### 2017 Stock Analysis and Execution Time
 ![2017 All Stock Analysis](2017_All_Stocks_Analysis.png)